Million Dollar Listing

 Additionally, Million Dollar Listing New York spawned two shows starring broker Ryan Serhant: Million Dollar Listing New York: Ryan’s Wedding and Sell it Like Serhant.

 The first international version is Million Dollar Listing UAE produced by imageNation and streaming Exclusively on Starzplay as of September 15th 2023 with a featured cameo from Josh Altman, and Matt Altman stars of the LA version.
 The bi-lingual series, which is available to stream on the Middle East and North African region video-on-demand platform Starzplay, offers viewers a glimpse into the lives of five prominent UAE-based brokers as they navigate the competitive real estate business in Abu Dhabi and Dubai, all while balancing their personal lives.

 Following the hit series from Bravo in the US, the first international version of the show in the UAE follows the journeys of Ben Bandari, Zay Brown, Riad Gohar, Nassira Sekkay and Rami Wahood.

 The Million Dollar Listing franchise was parodied in the 2016–19 streaming comedy series Bajillion Dollar Propertie$.

+Million Dollar Listing Nederland was released in 2026.
+The show follows the journeys of Bart ter Haar, Karina Nippérus, Leslie de Ruiter and Mandy Heruer.
+It was the first show of the franchise which was made in Europe.
+Mauricio Umansky also made some guest apparences.